THE BLACK ELEPHANT IN THE ROOM

 >>> 3 minutos

 That unexpected event, which upends all the plans you had and turns your life - or everyone's - upside down.
 An apparent surprise, but which, once the event has happened, is rationalized, making it seem predictable and giving the impression that it was expected to happen.
-Weirdness, extreme impact and the ability to understand in retrospect are the three defining traits..
+Weirdness, extreme impact and the ability to understand in retrospect are the three defining features.
 There are many examples, such as World War I or the 1918 flu.

 The concept refers to the fact that it was thought impossible to see a black swan, until one day, the first one was found.
-It was popularized by the Lebanese economist and essayist Nassim Nicholas Taleb in 2007, who with his book The Black Swan -which has already been translated into more than 30 languages- got the timing right, since in a way, he predicted the Lehman Brothers crisis and how it was going to plunge the world economy into chaos in the following years.
-Then came the film by Darren Aronofsky and Natalie Portman playing a dancer.
+It was popularized by the Lebanese economist and essayist Nassim Nicholas Taleb in 2007, who with his work "The Black Swan" -translated into more than 30 languages- got the timing right, since in a certain way, he predicted the Lehman Brothers crisis and how it was going to submerge the world economy into chaos in the following years.

-There is debate about the pandemic we are living through: Taleb himself acknowledges that it could be seen as a black swan by some people, although he thinks it is not, as it was quite predictable before it happened.
-As for example Rob Wallace had done in his magnificent essay "Big Farms Make Big Flu" or Bill Gates himself in a TED talk.
-If it is predictable, the event is considered more like a grey rhinoceros, because of its obviousness.
-The grey rhino is something that is in front of you and is heading towards youAccording to Michele Wucker, the author of the book that popularized the idea, she warns: "We should look at the three grey rhinos I always talk about: inequality, climate change and financial products."
+There is debate about the pandemic we are living through: Taleb himself recognizes that it could be seen as a black swan by some people, although he thinks it is not, since it was quite predictable before it happened.
+As, for example, Rob Wallace had done in his magnificent essay "Big Farms Make Big Flu" or Bill Gates himself in a TED talk.
+If it is predictable, the event is considered more like a Gray Rhinoceros, because of its obviousness.
+The Gray Rhinoceros is something in front of you and coming at you, according to Michele Wucker -the author of the book that popularized the idea-, who warns: "We should look at the three Gray Rhinoceros I always talk about: inequality, climate change and financial products".